-- Liver protection – Artichokes multidirectional treatment is a documented fact and it is associated with the treatment of dyspepsia, the influence of active substances contained in artichoke on plasma lipid levels and with a strong antioxidant effect.
+- Liver protection – Artichoke’s multidirectional treatment is a documented fact and it is associated with the treatment of dyspepsia, the influence of active substances contained in artichoke on plasma lipid levels, and a strong antioxidant effect.
 Due to these properties, artichoke compounds have a protective effect on liver cells.
 (15)

 Chemistry and Pharmacology

 Artichoke leaf consists of the fresh or dried leaf of C. scolymus L. [Fam.
 Asteraceae] and its preparations in effective dosage.
 The preparation contains caffeoylquinic acid derivatives such as cynarin and bitter principles.